coq/coq/doc/sphinx/language/core/inductive.rst

 In the previous example, each constructor introduces a different instance of the predicate :g:`even`.
-In some cases, all the constructors introduce the same generic instance of the inductive definition, in which case, instead of an annotation, we use a context of parameters which are :n:`@binder`\s shared by all the constructors of the definition.
+In some cases, all the constructors introduce the same generic instance of the inductive definition, in which case, instead of an index, we use a context of parameters which are :n:`@binder`\s shared by all the constructors of the definition.

-Parameters differ from inductive type annotations in that the conclusion of each type of constructor invokes the inductive type with the same parameter values of its specification.
+Parameters differ from inductive type indices in that the conclusion of each type of constructor invokes the inductive type with the same parameter values of its specification.